mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/exrex.md

 - Generate at most 100 strings that match a regular expression `exrex --max-number {{100}} '{{regular_expression}}'`

-- Generate all possible strings that match a regular expression, joined together by a custom delimiter string `exrex --delimiter "{{, }}" '{{regular_expression}}'`
+- Generate all possible strings that match a regular expression, joined by a custom delimiter string `exrex --delimiter "{{, }}" '{{regular_expression}}'`

 - Print count of all possible strings that match a regular expression